-TF-IDF (Term Frequency-Invert Document Frequency)
+TF-IDF (Term Frequency-Inverse Document Frequency)

 Google uses it to determine what your article is about.
-This is because the more a word appears in your article the more Google can tell that the article is discussing something that relates to that word or phrase.
+This is because the more a word appears in your article, the more Google can tell that the article is discussing something that relates to that word or phrase.

 Table of contents

-In addition, a table of contents helps your readers to go directly to the section they want to read.
-I have seen the impact of the table of contents in my site and I encourage you to start using it in your site.
+In addition, a table of contents helps your readers go directly to the section they want to read.
+I have seen the impact of the table of contents on my site, and I encourage you to start using it.

-Speed of page
+Speed of Page

 Now, you can’t argue about this.
 No one likes waiting, not even you.
-Again, if your page takes long to load, people will opt to open another site to save their time.
+Again, if your page takes a long time to load, people opt to open another site to save their time.

-Not sure if your site page is loading fast, no trouble.
+Not sure if your site page is loading fast; no trouble.
 Use Test My Site to verify if the speed of your site is good.